bretty937/magnet/README.md

 > [!CAUTION]
-> Magnet prioritizes non-intrusive modules that only aim to simulate suspicious or malicious activity.
+> Magnet prioritizes non-intrusive modules that only aim to simulate suspicious or malicious activity but some of the modules may still be detected by EDRs:
+> **TEST ONLY ON AUTHORIZED SYSTEMS**.
-> It is best suited for on-the-fly demonstration/detection testing and does not replace fully fledged purple-team exercises conducted by experienced red teamers.
+> The tool is best suited for on-the-fly demonstration/detection testing and does not replace fully fledged purple-team exercises conducted by experienced red teamers.
 >
 > The project is still in its early stages of development and may contain bugs: contributions are very welcome!